patricoferris/mlsp/README.md

-mdlsp
+mlsp
 -----

+*Status: WIP*

-A framework for building custom markdown LSP servers in OCaml.
+Mlsp is a small framework for building LSP servers in OCaml.